davidxia3/sports_probabilistic_predictions/src/graphing/README.md

 This Python script plots a bar chart for each league.
 Each league's bar chart displays the Brier score of the moneyline based probabilistic predictions for each team in the league.
 The Brier score of a team is the Brier score of all games involving the team.
 The bars are sorted in ascending order.
 For each league, the figure is saved as a PDF to `results/ml_teamwise_brier/{league}.pdf` and as a PNG to `results/ml_teamwise_brier/{league}.png`.

+### `model_seasonal_accuracy.py`
+This Python script plots a line graph for each league.
+Each league's line graph displays the binary accuracy of various model's probabilistic predictions by season.
+For each league, the figure is saved as a PDF to `results/model_seasonal_accuracy/{league}.pdf` and as a PNG to `results/model_seasonal_accuracy/{league}.png`.
+The models used in each line graph are below.
+- Moneyline: Binary accuracy of the moneyline based probabilistic predictions.
+- Bradley-Terry: Binary accuracy of the Bradley-Terry based probabilistic predictions.
+- Home Bias Coinflip: Binary accuracy of the baseline model that predicts the home team to win with the proportion of first half regular season games won by the home team.
+- Coinflip: Binary accuracy of the baseline model that always predicts the home team to win with 0.5 probability.

 ### `model_seasonal_brier.py`
 This Python script plots a line graph for each league.
 Each league's line graph displays the Brier score of various model's probabilistic predictions by season.
 For each league, the figure is saved as a PDF to `results/model_seasonal_brier/{league}.pdf` and as a PNG to `results/model_seasonal_brier/{league}.png`.
 The models used in each line graph are below.
 - Moneyline: Brier scores of the moneyline based probabilistic predictions.